stateful/vscode-runme/examples/fresh/README.md

 This project is based on [Fresh](https://fresh.deno.dev/) and requires Deno to run.

-To test if you already have Deno installed run:
+You can test if you already have deno installed by running the following command:
-If this prints the Deno version to the console the installation was successful.

 ```sh { closeTerminalOnSuccess=false interactive=false }
 deno --version